Let’s face it, we know Australia has been on the top of your dream list for a while now.

 Australia is the world’s 4th largest wine exporter, making it an excellent destination to drink your way through.
 It’s produced in every state with more than 60 designated areas, though you’ll find most of the best wine is made in the southern regions.
 Plan a trip to the Hunter Valley and learn all about one of Australia’s earliest wine regions famous for its Shiraz.

 Aussies are a special people.
 They strike the perfect balance between chill and laid back and crazy, rowdy party animals.
 Life’s all about balance, right?
 No matter where you find yourself, you’ll always be able to find a drinking or surfing buddy.
 Aussies are some of the friendliest people you’ll meet.
 Maybe it’s because of all the vitamin D and sand between their toes or the fact that Aussies prioritise a strong work-life balance; either way you’re sure to meet plenty of smiling faces.

 Have we piqued your interest?
-Head over to our deals page to score a sweet discount on some of our travel passes, or check out our Mick Pass page to book our most popular pass and see everything between Sydney and Cairns.
+Head over to our Australia travel guide for more information on the hot spots to visit on your ultimate Australian adventure!
+Also, check out our epic passes to Australia to see everything between Sydney and Cairns.